 Submissions are now closed for the Cornell Tech MBA class beginning in May 2015.
 Applications for the May 2016 cohort will be available for submission beginning August 2015.

 The interview process is two rounds and by invitation-only.
-The first round is a 30-minute phone interview.
-Within 24 hours, you will be notified if you have been selected for an on-campus second round interview.
+The first round is a 20-minute phone interview.
+Shortly after that, you will be notified if you have been selected for an on-campus second round interview.
 We strongly encourage and prefer that you come to campus if invited for a second round.
 Additional information on when we offer the second round interviews and how to prepare will be communicated in the invitation.

 Please note: if you are asked for a second round interview, we need your list of references, see the References section below for more information.